kconteh1/kconteh1/README.md

 <details>
 <summary><h3>🛠 Projects</h3></summary>

+**QA Communicator iPads & PCs Rollout Project @ Ventura Foods**
+Contributed to the successful rollout of the QA Communicator solution across the Toronto facility, enhancing accessibility and communication for QA teams on the plant floor.
+Configured and deployed HMI PCs and iPads using Microsoft Intune for secure provisioning and corporate network connectivity, while ensuring proper mounting for operational use.
+Collaborated with stakeholders and validated system functionality to ensure a smooth implementation.

 **Zebra Printers Upgrade & SOTI Connect Enrollment Project @ Ventura Foods**
 Contributed to the successful upgrade and enrollment of all Zebra printers ZT510 to the SOTI Connect environment.
 Upgraded the firmware on each printer to enhance performance and security.
 Additionally, running an MQTT program to enroll the printers into SOTI Connect enables comprehensive monitoring and device management across the network, making it easy for the IT team to manage the printers.